Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-Buttons.md

 Main-list checkbox painting is separate from sidebar CheckBox controls; the [list-checkbox follow-up](NativeDarkMode-ListCheckboxes.md) covers that path.
-Other windows, native theme selection, other Windows/DPI configurations and the full [release checklist](NativeDarkMode-Checklist.md) remain outside this correction.
+The same adapter is now attached through the existing theme entry points for Settings, Wizard, Properties, loading dialogs, Progress and Junk review.
+An actual Settings replay covers 53 Button/CheckBox controls, input and recovery in both contrast palettes; constructor checks cover the other entry points.
+Uninspected windows, native theme selection, other Windows/DPI configurations and the full [release checklist](NativeDarkMode-Checklist.md) remain outside this correction.